zrythm/zrythm/doc/user/plugins-files/plugins/plugin-browser.rst

   such as "Delay", "Distortion", etc.
 Protocol
   Allows you to filter plugins based their protocol (LV2 or VST).

-Not operational at the moment.
+.. note:: Collections and Protocols are not operational at the moment.

 Filter Buttons
 --------------